jbardin/rscloud/README.md

 methods all operate on, and return the same raw JSON used in the API calls, so the Rackspace documentation can be as a reference for this library.

+RSCloud currently covers Rackspace First-gen Servers, Next-gen Servers, and Domains.

+NOTE: this is not complete for now, and only implements enough to cover what we're using at Litl.

-Documentation can be found at <http://docs.rackspace.com/api/>
+API Documentation can be found at <http://docs.rackspace.com/api/>

 ## examples